7 Places To Camp Before You Die

 We all have a dream camping destination – the one special place in the world we’d love to pitch a tent and spend a night.

-A new book by travel writer Chris Santella offers 50 must-visit camping locations across the globe, and we’ve chosen seven of our favourites in Europe, America and Australasia.
+A book by travel writer Chris Santella offers 50 must-visit camping locations across the globe, and we’ve chosen seven of our favourites in Europe, America and Australasia.

 The book features some of the world's top spots for sleeping under the stars and enjoying a host of outdoor recreational activities that make camping such a time-honoured tradition.